KoltesDigital/directory-contents/README.md

 In some cases, such as the start-up initialization, you may require to synchronously load the directory contents.
 For that, use `directoryContents.sync`.
 The explanations above stay true, except that the functions return the values instead of passing them to a callback.

+There are also convenient synchronous loaders with the same purpose as the asynchronous ones: `directoryContents.sync.readFile`, `directoryContents.sync.readText`, and `directoryContents.sync.require`.

 Example: synchronously parse YAML files

 	var directoryContents = require('directory-contents');